kushalsamanta/x-type-lig-lib/scripts/README.md

-Visualize the distributions of the filtered CSV dataset file (energy and force components) to confirm the filtering looks sensible.
+<p align="justify"> Visualize the distributions of the filtered CSV dataset file (energy and force components) to confirm the filtering looks sensible. </p>

 6\) Deduplicate similar structures with StructureMatcher (pymatgen)

-Tool: StructureMatcher (from pymatgen) using the stol parameter
+Tool: StructureMatcher from pymatgen (tune the stol parameter)

-Further filter the dataset after Step 4 by removing structurally similar entries using pymatgen’s StructureMatcher.

-Tune the stol parameter to control how strictly similar structures are considered duplicates.
+<p align="justify"> Further filter the dataset after Step\&nbsp;4 by removing structurally similar entries using <i>pymatgen</i>’s StructureMatcher.
+Tune the <code>stol</code> parameter to control how strictly similar structures are considered duplicates. </p> ::contentReference\[oaicite:0]{index=0}